tharittk/bustub/README.md

 2. aggregation & joins, hash join + optimization
 3. external merge sort + limit (memory does not fit all the data to be sorted)

-Here I choose to only show `UpdateExecutor` to illustrate the challenge and insights, especially when deals with transaction semantics.
+Here I choose to only show `UpdateExecutor` to illustrate the challenge and insights, especially when deals with transaction semantics (formally introduce in Project 4).

 ### Update: In‑Place vs. Reinsert, with Correct Index Maintenance